Road to Tokyo 2020

-Surfing was officially confirmed as an Olympic sport on August 3rd this year.
+Surfing was officially confirmed as an Olympic sport on August 3rd 2016.
 The professional and amateur bodies involved in the sport, the World Surfing League and the International Surfing Association (ISA), joined forces over 10 years ago to ensure enough countries were actively involved in surfing in order for it to qualify for inclusion the Olympic Games.

 Competition for places at Tokyo will be tough as the 2020 Olympics will welcome only 40 Olympic surfing athletes to the competition based at Shidashita Beach in the region of Chiba, 40 miles outside of Tokyo.